Alessandro-Mosconi/ing-sw-2022-mercurio-miranda-mosconi/deliveries/Communication Protocol.md

 ## Message Structure
 All messages share the following structure:

-- id (String)
+- id (String) :
+  - Client->Server: User of the Client who is sending the msg;
+  - Server->Client: User of the destinaton Client;
 - messageType (enum)
 - payload (String)
-    - if messageType == ACTION -> then payload is a JSON representation of an action class;
+    - if messageType == ACTION -> then payload is a JSON representation of the objects interested;
     - if messageType == MODEL_UPDATE -> then payload is a JSON representation of the objects that contains the changes made to the model;
     - if messageType == ERROR -> then payload is a JSON representation of the error enumeration.